Orton-Gillingham Training

 Applicants must meet the following criteria:

-• Licensed Reading Specialists, Special Education teachers, and educators responsible for delivering specialized literacy or special education instruction to students in grades K–3 (e.g. inclusion teachers, interventionists) who are currently working in grades K-3 in a Massachusetts public school.
+• Licensed Reading Specialists and Special Education teachers who are currently working in grades K-3 in a Massachusetts public school.

 • Must be able to commit to attending all sessions and completing the course in full before applying.